lingdocs/pashto-dictionary/functions/README.md

 This is a CDK / AWS Lambda project for the publish dictionary function

+The AWS Lambda function needs to be put behind an API Gateway with a custom domain `functions.lingdocs.com`.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands